DIY Projects Summer Crafts

 • Skill Level: Kid-friendly

 Blowing bubbles is a fantastic game for young children.
-They love to play with bubbles and can often go through a whole tube in one game, which can get a little costly.
-But, there's no reason for you to pay for what is essentially soapy water.
-With this easy recipe, you can make your own DIY bubble mixture whenever you want.
+The downside is that they can often go through a whole bottle in one game, which can get a little costly.
+But there's no reason to pay for what's essentially soapy water.
+With this easy recipe, you can make your DIY bubble solution whenever you want.

-You can even give the kids a bit of a science lesson by teaching them how to weigh out the solutions themselves.
-Then they can create homemade bubbles whenever they want and while you relax!
+You can even give the kids a science lesson by teaching them how to measure and mix the ingredients themselves.
+Then, they can create bubbles anytime while you relax!

 The Best Way to Make DIY Bubbles